MThao340/credit-risk-classification/README.md

 ## Overview of the Analysis

 The purpose of the analysis is to predict whether a loan is healthy or high-risk based on financial data.
 The aim is to develop a machine learning model to assess the credit risk of borrowers using historical lending data from a peer-to-peer lending services company.
 The purpose was to predict the creditworthiness of borrowers based on various financial indicators provided in the dataset.
 The dataset contains information on loan status, including whether a loan is healthy or high-risk.
-We needed to predict the loan status based on other features such as loan amount, interest rate, debt-to-income ratio, and employment length.
+We needed to predict the loan status based on other features such as loan amount, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, total debt, and loan status.

 The loan status variable includes two categories: